MikyStar/MOOC_Udemy_ReactNative/README.md

 expo start --ios # For the iOS emulator

 expo start --android # For the Android Emulator

+# OR if the project wa initiated with "react-native init"

+react-native run-ios

+react-native run-android
 ```

 > If you run through the Expo App on your phone :